HamedHojatian/CF-mMIMO-HBF/README.md

-# Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming
+# Limited-Fronthaul Cell-Free Hybrid Beamforming with Distributed Neural Networks

 In this repository you can find the simulation source code of: "Limited-Fronthaul Cell-Free Hybrid Beamforming with Distributed Neural Networks".